EmilianoJordan/Sejings/README.md

 ```

-To evaluate settings passed into function as arguments.
+To evaluate settings passed into a function as an argument
 use the @extract_settings decorator.
 This will evaluate all
 settings in the function definition and in the arguments
 being passed into the function: